AndyYuen/simple-argo-example/README.md

 ./processMysqlYaml.sh > ../kustom-kafka-sizing/mysql/mysql-init.yaml
 </pre>

-3. processConfigmap.sh - creates and executes a temprorary kustomize project to generate a configmap based on a properties file.
+3. processConfigmap.sh - creates and executes a temporary kustomize project to generate a configmap based on a properties file.
 This feature is missing in Helm.
 It is intended that you redirect the output to a file.
 The configmap.yaml in helm-kafka-sizing's templates dirctory was generated using this shell script.
 <pre>
 ./processConfigmap.sh > ../helm-kafka-sizing/templates/configmap.yaml
 </pre>

 # 5. Conclusion
 I've shown you how to deploy my example application using a Helm chart with Argo CD, as well as, using kustomize with Argo CD.
 Each approach has its pros and cons.
-For example, Helm's named template adds our MySQL hook to the MySQL DeploymentConfig generated by the 'oc process' command easily.
+For example, Helm's named template adds a lifecycle hook to the MySQL DeploymentConfig to initialise the database with a schema.
 And for Kustomize, it has a configMapGenerator that conveniently generates a config map from a properties file.
 Which tool to use depends on the use case and your preference. <br /><br />
-There are way to use both Helm and Kustomize together with Argo CD eg, one way to do that is using a configmap containing a shell script and a side-car container.
+There are ways to use both Helm and Kustomize together with Argo CD eg, one way is to use a configmap containing a shell script and a side-car container.
 If you are interested in this approach, just google it.
 Or wait for my next Youtube video.

 ## ENJOY ;-) !!!